This post contains affiliate links.

 Ready to go!
 This salsa tastes best the same day it is made, before the ingredients start to degrade.
 Serve immediately or cover tightly and chill for a little later.

-Inside Out: This recipe would be great to use to stuff an avocado.
+This recipe would be great to use to stuff an avocado.
 Instead of dicing your avocado, make the salsa without it and scoop it right into half an avocado.

-Avocado Salsa Plays well with
+Avocado Salsa plays well with

 What isn’t this salsa good on??
 I can’t think of much!
-I definitely recommend this salsa for tacos and nachos as well as simply dipping with chips.
+I definitely recommend this salsa for tacos and nachos, as well as simply dipping with chips.

-- Tempeh Taco Meat is dark, hearty, and spicy and will be brightened up with this amazing corn and avocado salsa.
+- Tempeh Taco Meat is dark, hearty, and spicy, and will be brightened up with this amazing corn and avocado salsa.

 - Don’t forget dessert!
 The perfect ending to your party would be Mexican Paletas.
 This brings your meal full circle from dips to drips.